violeteye1234/Group5_COMPS350F/README.md

 - models (folder, if you have): what model files included, …

 ## Cloud URL
-- your server host running on the cloud platform for testing:
+- The cloud-based server URL (your server host running on the cloud platform) for testing:
 - E.g., https://381project-group1.render.com/

 ## Operation Guides
 - the use of Login/Logout pages: a list of valid login information, sign in steps? …
 - the use of your CRUD web pages: which button or UI is used to implement create, read, update, and delete?
-- the use your RESTful CRUD se
+- the use your RESTful CRUD services: the lists of APIs?
+HTTP request types?
+Path URI?
+How to test them?
+- CURL testing commands?